SpeciesConservationLandscapes/task_flii_osm/README.md

 The **FLII OSM** task automates the processing of OpenStreetMap (OSM) data to generate infrastructure layers used in the *Forest Landscape Integrity Index (FLII)*.

-This script fetches, processes, rasterizes, and exports OSM features into GeoTIFFs, and publishes them as Google Earth Engine (EE) assets for use in FLII generation.
+This script fetches, processes, and exports OSM features into GeoTIFFs, and publishes them as Google Earth Engine (EE) assets for use in FLII generation.

 It is recommended to run the FLII OSM pipeline inside a Docker container to ensure a consistent and reproducible environment.